QCD vacuum and baryon masses: Summary and Discussion

 \section{Summary and Discussion}

-To study the role of the QCD vacuum in nuclear and hadron physics, we have proposed to use the constituent quark model in the Copenhagen vacuum which provides a center vortex scenario for confinement~\cite{Greensite:2011zz}.
-As a first application of our proposal, we calculated the ground-state baryon masses.
-We found that the baryon mass depends on the quantity that manifests the Copenhagen vacuum, $\sqrt{{\tilde g}H}$, and the Gell-Mann-Okubo mass relation for the baryon octet is satisfied.
-We also estimated the values of $\sqrt{2 {\tilde g}H}$ and $m_s$ as function of $u$ and $d$ quark mass $m$.
-When $m= 300$ MeV, we obtained $\sqrt{2 {\tilde g}H}=160$ MeV.
-We observed that the ratio $m/m_s$ approaches that of current quarks, which is because the contribution of the constituent quark mass to the ground-state baryon masses becomes smaller as $H$ increases.
+To study the role of the QCD vacuum in nuclear and hadron physics, we have proposed to use the constituent quark model in the Copenhagen picture of the QCD vacuum which provides a center vortex scenario for confinement~\cite{Greensite:2011zz}.
+Although we are using an effective model of QCD, our method could investigate the effects of QCD vacuum in terms of (constituent) quark and gluon degrees of freedom with less numerical computations.
+Especially, we can see the role of (background) gluon fields explicitly; in many cases the gluons are integrated out and encrypted in the low energy constants of an effective model or theory of QCD.

-In the constituent quark model, the constituent quark mass is from spontaneous chiral symmetry breaking, while the contribution to the baryon mass from the gluon background has nothing to do with chiral symmetry.
-In this sense, the baryon mass from the Copenhagen vacuum may be an origin of the chiral invariant mass defined in the parity doublet model~\cite{Detar:1988kn}, though we didn't discuss the parity doubling structure in the baryon sector in our work.
+We have calculated the ground-state baryon masses and found that the baryon mass is given by the sum of the effective constituent quark masses, $\tilde m$ and $\tilde m_s$, which depend on the quantity that manifests the Copenhagen picture, $\sqrt{2{\tilde g}H}$, as shown in Eq.~(\ref{effective mass}).
+We observed that the Gell-Mann-Okubo mass relation for the baryon octet is satisfied.
+In our current framework it turned out that the masses of baryon octet and decuplet (and also those of pseudoscalar and vector mesons) are the same.
+This is because we consider only the QCD vacuum effect, while the mass difference between baryon octet and decuplet is due to constituent quark spin-spin interactions via one-gluon exchange or Nambu-Goldstone-boson exchange.
+We then estimated the values of $\sqrt{ gH}$ and $m_s$ as a function of $u$ and $d$ constituent quark mass, $m$ by using the baryon masses as inputs.
+When $m= 300$ MeV, we obtained $\sqrt{gH}=160$ MeV.

-To be more realistic for the ground-state baryon properties such as the mass difference between octet and decuplet baryons, we need to include fluctuations such as one-gluon exchange and/or meson exchange.
-A promising set up for this and also for other observables in nuclear physics might be the chiral quark model (ChQM) proposed in \cite{Weinberg:1978kz, Manohar:1983md} with a suitable QCD vacuum such as the Copenhagen vacuum.
+To be more realistic for the ground-state baryon properties such as the mass difference between octet and decuplet baryons, we need to include, for example, one-gluon exchange and/or meson exchanges in the Copenhagen vacuum.
+A promising set up for this and also for other observables might be the chiral quark model (ChQM) proposed in \cite{Weinberg:1978kz, Manohar:1983md} with a suitable QCD vacuum such as the Copenhagen picture.